Hugh de Neville: Records and lands

 Neville's household records for 1207 survive, detailing his itinerary for the year; in one eight-week period his household visited eleven different towns.
 In 1204 his wife offered the king 200 chickens for the right to sleep one night with her husband, an obligation recorded in the royal records.
 The historian Daniel Crook suggests that this shows that Joan Neville was one of the barons' wives who attracted King John's sexual attentions.

 Neville inherited lands in Lincolnshire worth one half of a knight's fee.
 These were augmented with gifts from Richard and John, much of which were in Essex.
 He also acquired lands in Surrey and in Somerset, and his marriage to Joan brought him estates in Essex.
-Joan's lands also brought him into conflict with Falkes de Breauté, the husband of Joan's younger sister and co-heiress, and the two brothers-in-law were involved in lawsuits over their wives' lands for more than five years.
+Joan's lands also brought him into conflict with Falkes de Bréauté, the husband of Joan's younger sister and co-heiress, and the two brothers-in-law were involved in lawsuits over their wives' lands for more than five years.
 Joan and her sister were also co-heiresses to the barony of Courcy, in right of their mother Alice de Courcy.

 Death and legacy

 Neville's first wife, Joan de Cornhill, died after December 1224.
-Some time before April 1230 he married secondly Beatrice, the widow of Ralph de Fay and one of the five daughters of Stephen of Turnham.
+Some time before April 1230 he married Beatrice, the widow of Ralph de Fay and one of the five daughters of Stephen of Turnham.
 Joan and Neville had at least three sons—John, Henry and Herbert.
 Neville also had a daughter named Joan.

 Neville died in 1234, although his death was incorrectly recorded by Matthew Paris as occurring in 1222.
 Neville was buried at Waltham Abbey, of which he had been a patron.
 Besides Waltham, he also made gifts to Christ Church Priory in Canterbury, Bullington Priory in Lincolnshire, and St Mary's Nunnery, Clerkenwell.
 The historian Sidney Painter said of Neville's career during John's reign that "a strong argument could be advanced for the thesis that the royal official who wielded the most actual power during John's reign was the chief forester, Hugh de Neville".
 Another historian, J. R. Maddicott, states that Neville was head of "one of the most detested branches of royal administration".